ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

 npm install
 ```

-## Configuration
+## Environment Setup

-The playground backend server uses [dotenv](https://github.com/motdotla/dotenv) to load environment variables a `.env` file in the `apps/backend` directory.
+To load environment variables from a .env file in the `apps/backend` directory, the playground utilizes [dotenv](https://github.com/motdotla/dotenv).

-You do not have to customize any parameters to run the playground, but you will need to copy the `.env.example` file over to `.env` to get up and running:
+You are not required to customize any parameters to run the playground, but you will need to copy the `.env.example` file over to `.env` to get it up and running:

 ```bash
 # Setup your backend .env using the example provided